Rosalia longicorn

 DID YOU KNOW?

-1. Grasshoppers are a large family of beetles, with around 35,000 species known today.
-The largest species can reach up to 15 centimetres without tentacles.
+1. Longhorn beetles are a large family of beetles, comprising around 35,000 known species today.
+The largest species can reach up to 15 centimeters in length, excluding the antennae.

-2. There are more than 220 species of goat beetles in Slovenia.
-The largest of these is the Strigous, or oak goat moth.
-The most unwanted is the house goat, which is the best-known pest of building timber
+2. In Slovenia, more than 220 species of longhorn beetles are found.
+The largest among them is the great capricorn beetle or oak longhorn beetle.
+The most unwelcome species is the house longhorn beetle, which is notorious for damaging construction wood.